MrTyme/MERN--STACK-PERSONAL-PROYECT/README.md

 # ###################################################
 # Dependencies

-The list of dependencies is:
+The list of dependencies for use in local is:

     # for backend:
         cors, dotenv, express, moongose.